Patwan/spring-microservice-practice/Readme.md

 - A simple application on practice to build a microservice design pattern using Spring Boot , Spring Cloud dependencies

-## Dependencies
+## Dependencies (OS Level)
 - JDK 17
 - Docker desktop
 - Maven Build Tool

-- RabbitMq
+## Docker Dependencies
-- PostgreSQL
+- All teh otehr dependencies will be pulled from docker hub as images

 # MicroServices Overview